Mir Shawkat Ali

 Mir Shawkat Ali (Note: BU, ndc, psc) (11 January 1938 – 20 November 2010) was a Bangladeshi three-star general and Bangladesh Nationalist Party politician.
-Shawkat fought during the Bangladesh Liberation War as one of sector commanders of Mukti Bahini, which awarded him Bir Uttom the second highest gallantry award of Bangladesh.
-Shawkat later served as the minister of food and Ministry of Labour and Employment during the First Khaleda ministry.
+Shawkat fought during the Bangladesh Liberation War as one of the sector commanders of the Mukti Bahini, for which he was awarded the Bir Uttom, the second-highest gallantry award of Bangladesh.
+Shawkat later served as the minister of food and the minister of labour and employment during the First Khaleda ministry.

 Early life

-He was born in Nazirabazar, Dacca of then Bengal Province, British India (now in Dhaka Division, Bangladesh) on 11 January 1938.
+He was born in Nazirabazar, Dacca, of then Bengal Province, British India (now in Dhaka Division, Bangladesh) on 11 January 1938.
 He studied at Mahuttuli Free Primary School in Dhaka.
 He graduated from Armanitola Government High School in 1953 and Dhaka College in 1955.
 After graduation, he joined the Pakistan Military Academy.
 In 1958, he received his commission in Pakistan Army.

 Military career

-In Pakistan Army
+Pakistan

-In 1956, Shawkat enlisted to Pakistan Military Academy in Kakol and was commissioned in the 2nd East Bengal Regiment on 27 April 1958.
-But served in a number of units including the military intelligence department.
+In 1956, Shawkat enlisted at the Pakistan Military Academy in Kakol and was commissioned in the 2nd East Bengal Regiment with the 17th PMA Long Course on 27 April 1958.
+But he served in a number of units, including the military intelligence department.
 His first experience of battle came from the 1965 Indo-Pak War in Rangpur border.
 He joined the Eighth East Bengal Regiment in 1971 at Sholasahar, Chittagong.

 Bangladesh Liberation War

 After Operation Searchlight on 25 March 1971, he revolted with his unit, the Eighth East Bengal Regiment.
 He joined the Bangladesh Liberation War.
 On 30 March 1971, he was given command of the Entire Regiment.

 He commanded the Battle of Kalurghat in April 1971.
 After Kalurghat fell, he retreated to Bandarban with his unit.
 He crossed the border into India.
-After the formation of Mujibnagar Government, he was appointed Sector-5 commander.
+After the formation of the Mujibnagar government, he was appointed Sector-5 commander.
 He commanded 12 thousand men in his sector.
-In August 1971, he was promoted to Lieutenant Colonel.

-For his gallantry, he was awarded Bir Uttom, the second highest award in Bangladesh for his role in the war.
+In August 1971, he was promoted to lieutenant colonel.
+After the war, he was awarded Bir Uttom, the second-highest award in Bangladesh.